Adopting a Puppy

 If you are interested in adopting one of our pups please:

 1. Fill out our "On line Puppy Application" (found in the upper left hand margin of this page).

 2. Indicate which litter is of interest to you (see litter lists below).

 3. Once a pregnancy has been confirmed by ultrasound, we will post a notice on this page of our website.
 At that point, you can secure your place on the wait list by placing a $250 deposit either through Paypal (see left hand margin).
-If you'd prefer to use a personal check, mail it to our business address: 140 B Street, #5-305, Davis, CA 95616.
-Please note that we only check our P.O. box once a week and that PayPal posts deposits immediately.
+Please do not send a deposit before we have opened up the waitlist.
 The order in which puppies are chosen is determined by your place on the wait list.
 Deposits are non-refundable, however, they can be transferred on to future litter wait lists.